 How a Geothermal Heat Pump Works

-can both heat and cool your home.
+Using energy stored in the earth, a geothermal heat pump can both heat and cool your home.
 It works like a traditional air source heat pump in that it transfers heat into or out of your house to keep it at a comfortable temperature.
 However, unlike an air source heat pump, a geothermal heat pump isn’t exposed to the outside air — its heat transfer takes place under the ground.

 Geothermal heat pumps are some of the most efficient heating and cooling units on the market today.
 The reason for this high efficiency is because a geothermal heat pump utilizes heat below ground where the temperature is more stable than the outside air.

 Unlike a fuel-burning system, there is no combustion in a geothermal heat pump — which means no waste.
 When heat is produced using fuel, there is always some heat and gas that goes to waste.
 A geothermal heat pump is powered by electricity and does not produce emissions, allowing it to reach higher efficiencies than fuel-burning heating systems.

 A geothermal system typically has a longer life span than a traditional heating or cooling system because it has fewer moving parts and because it is protected from the elements.
 Maintenance for a geothermal heating system is also minimal when compared with traditional HVAC units.

 The durability of a geothermal heat pump coupled with its energy efficiency translates into ongoing cost savings for homeowners.
 A geothermal heat pump uses less electricity than an air source heat pump, costing less to heat and cool your home than a typical air conditioner or furnace.

 At Air Specialty, our technicians are proud to install and service geothermal heat pumps in the Eight Mile, Alabama, area.
 Thinking about putting efficient, reliable geothermal energy to work in your home?
-Call 251-545-3337 to speak with one of our experts about your geothermal heat pump
+Call (251) 415-4559 to speak with one of our experts about your geothermal heat pump options today.

-options today.
 Image provided by Shutterstock